-Claudia Morabito, Michele Morsilli, Ralf J. Weger, and Gregor P. Eberli
+Claudia Morabito, Michele Morsilli1, Ralf J. Weger, and Gregor P. Eberli 1Univeristy of Ferrara

 PROJECT OBJECTIVES

 - Analyze the middle to late Eocene carbonate system of the Apulia Carbonate Platform. - Conduct Acoustic velocity, Resistivity and Digital image analysis for a reservoir characterization. - Identify the mineralogy to better understand variations in the petrophysical properties of the measured samples.